semirm-dev/go-playground/README.md

 * adapters, most outer circle, implement most inner circle, knows about other components, replace-able
 * dependency always points inwards, inner circle must never know anything about outer circle (world)

-#### io
-* io. - Reader, Writer (no buffers around - not always efficient, system calls on each Read(), Write())
-* bufio. - wrap existing Reader, Writer with Buffer - makes less system calls, memory and cpu efficient
-* ioutil. - for small and simple task, not efficient at all for long-lived apps and big files
-* bytes. - create new buffered Reader, Writer, ....

-#### goroutine leaking
-When a goroutine hangs without returning, the space in memory remains used, contributing to the application's size in memory.
-The goroutine and the variables it defines in the stack will get collected by the GC only when the goroutine returns or panics.

 #### SOLID
 *S